Jerusha-Manoj/curlyhairblog/README.md

 ## Contributing

-Contributions to CurlyHairBlog are not currently accepted as this project is a personal blog.
+Contributions to Curl-Diaries are not currently accepted as this project is a personal blog.
 However, I appreciate your interest and encourage you to explore the codebase and learn from it.

 ## License

-CurlyHairBlog is licensed under the MIT License.
+Curl-Diaries is licensed under the MIT License.
 For more information, please see the [LICENSE](LICENSE) file.

 ## Acknowledgments

-CurlyHairBlog is based on the Mediumish for Jekyll template designed and developed by Sal from [WowThemes](https://www.wowthemes.net).
+Curl-Diaries is based on the Mediumish for Jekyll template designed and developed by Sal from [WowThemes](https://www.wowthemes.net).
 The template is free to use under the MIT License.

 Copyright (C) 2019 Sal, https://www.wowthemes.net